imoutsatsos/uno-choice-plugin/README.md

 ##### Versions released to BioUno update center

 The first commit happened on 2014/03/13, and the initial release on 2014/03/21.
-There were 24 releases to the BioUno update center, the last one being on 2015/03/26, when the project decided to publish it via Jenkins update center.
+There were 24 releases to the [BioUno update center](http://biouno.org/jenkins-update-site.html), the last one being on 2015/03/26, when the project decided to publish it via Jenkins update center.

-## Roadmap (wish list)

-##### Version 1.x

-1. Bug fixes based on user's feedback, and more unit tests.